infrat/mqtt2sms-addon/README.md

 ### Installation Steps

-1. Open your Home Assistant web interface.
+1. Open your Home Assistant.

 2. Go to your Home Assistant settings